DAOmasons/RuleBook/tools/index.md

 # Sample Tools for Grant Ship Operators

-Welcome to the "Sample Tools" section.
+Welcome to the "Tools for DAOs" section.
 These are tools we've found useful for running decentralized governance operations.

 ## Tools Overview